[Interview] Erdogan's attack backfired, Turkish writer says

 Akhanli said the Turkish regime had embraced violence as a means of rule.

-He said this lay at the root of its denial of the Armenian Genocide in 1915 and its killings of Kurdish separatists.
-He also said the regime's nationalist ideology created a dangerous environment for its critics.
+He said this lay at the root of its denial of the Armenian Genocide in 1915 and of its killings of Kurdish separatists.
+He also said the regime's nationalist ideology created a dangerous environment.

 Dink's death - and its aftermath

-Akhanli noted that Turkish generals "publicly threatened" Hrant Dink, a dissident journalist, in 2007 prior to Dink's murder by a nationalist fanatic.
+Akhanli recalled that Turkish generals "publicly threatened" Hrant Dink, a dissident journalist, in 2007 prior to Dink's murder by a nationalist fanatic.

 "Under the Erdogan government, the history of violence is not just a story.
 It is not passive.
 It is killing people before our very eyes.
 Behind all this historical and contemporary violence, there lies a system," he said, referring to Turkish president Recep Tayyip Erdogan.